-Late in 1964, in a small martial arts studio in Oakland, with few eyewitnesses, Bruce Lee (李振藩)² lost a fight to Wong Chia Man (黃澤民)³ and ever since, Lee and his heirs have been fighting to change the memory of that fight.
-Wong responded by asking for a rematch with more people to judge the outcome, but the Lees chose the fight they could win instead.
+Late in 1964, in a small martial arts studio in Oakland, with few eyewitnesses, Bruce Lee (李振藩) lost a fight to Wong Chia Man (黃澤民—in all printed accounts I have seen, his name is given as Wong Jack Man, but those who knew him used the name I have given here) and ever since Lee and his heirs have been fighting to change the memory of that fight.² Wong responded by asking for a rematch with more people to judge the outcome, but the Lees chose the fight they could win instead.

-So for over half a century, Bruce, and after him, his wife Linda, have used their money and influence and his stardom and celebrity to feed the public lies about what happened.
+So for over half a century, Bruce, and after him, his wife, Linda Lee Cadwell, and his daughter, Shannon Lee Keasler, have used their money and influence and his stardom and celebrity to feed the public lies about what happened.

 Instead, let’s begin with the events that led up to the fight.
-Linda claims,
+Cadwell claims,³

 It became an unwritten law that the art should be taught only to Chinese.
 Bruce considered such thinking completely outmoded and when it was argued that white men, if taught the secrets, would use the art to injure the Chinese, he pointed out that if a white man really wanted to injure a Chinese, there were plenty of other ways he could do it.
 ‘After all, he’s bigger.’
 However, Bruce soon found that at first his views were not shared by some members of the Chinese community in San Francisco, particularly those in martial arts circles.